Yamato-Security/hayabusa/README.md

 # Hayabusa Rules

 Hayabusa detection rules are written in a sigma-like YML format and are located in the `rules` folder.
-The rules are hosted at [https://github.com/Yamato-Security/hayabusa-rules](https://github.com/Yamato-Security/hayabusa-rules) so please send any issues and pull requests for rules there instead of the main hayabusa repository.
+The rules are hosted at [https://github.com/Yamato-Security/hayabusa-rules](https://github.com/Yamato-Security/hayabusa-rules) so please send any issues and pull requests for rules there instead of the main Hayabusa repository.

 Please read [the hayabusa-rules repository README](https://github.com/Yamato-Security/hayabusa-rules/blob/main/README.md) to understand about the rule format and how to create rules.